Table of Contents

 In addition to the mandatory meeting, first-year students with a cumulative grade point average below 2.80 at the conclusion of their second semester may register for classes for the following term (including summer) only if the Academic Dean approves their course schedules.

 Subject to availability, first-year students with a cumulative grade point average below 2.80 at the conclusion of their second semester will be required to take, in the fall or spring of their second year, an upper-level academic support course designed to enhance analytic, writing, and test-taking skills.
-The Academic Dean, in their discretion, may determine whether compelling circumstances justify relieving a student from this requirement.
+The Academic Dean, at their discretion, may determine whether compelling circumstances justify relieving a student from this requirement.

 ii.
 Upper-Level Students